 This ratio compares the percentage of tasks delivered as per specific guidelines.
-While customer-centricity emphasizes on building the right product at the right time for the right market, knowing how much your teams were able to accomplish successfully against the list of planned tasks gets you accurate insights on both your current resources and their capabilities.
-Moreover it gives you an overview of the complexities, casting a shadow over tasks in terms of time, scope and budgeting constraints, thus helping you identify the ones that overran original estimates.
+While customer-centricity emphasizes building the right product at the right time for the right market, knowing how much your teams were able to accomplish successfully against the list of planned tasks gets you accurate insights into both your current resources and their capabilities.
+Moreover, it gives you an overview of the complexities of the project, casting a shadow over tasks in terms of time, scope and budgeting constraints, thus helping you identify the ones that overran original estimates.

 An additional bonus to this ratio is that you can instantly know if your talent management processes need closer inspection.
-You can then update your skills inventory after identifying if your staff are using irrelevant bodies of knowledge or working with outdated skills.
+You can then update your skills inventory after identifying if your staff is using irrelevant bodies of knowledge or working with outdated skills.
 Once you acquire the appropriate hands before a project commences, you’ll avoid overworking existing staff who’re inadequately prepared for the onslaught.
-What’s more, you’ll take the right skills off the bench and deploy them directly on to the right projects, thereby ensuring that your teams are optimally utilized.
+What’s more, you’ll take the right skills off the bench and deploy them directly onto the right projects, thereby ensuring that your teams are optimally utilized.

 The first step to measuring defects is to consolidate all faults identified.
-Once you have an accurate count of the bugs you’ll categorize the extent of risk.
-For this to happen, your team members should follow protocol to report problem areas at the earliest so that they can be escalated via appropriate channels.
-Your teams would then spend lesser time on finding and fixing errors when production’s in full swing.
-They can minimize the chances of the errors changing the longevity of the finished product and how it would look or function.
+Once you have an accurate count of the bugs, you’ll categorize the extent of risk.
+For this to happen, your team members should follow protocol to report problem areas as early as possible so that they can be escalated via appropriate channels.
+Your teams will then spend less time finding and fixing errors when production’s in full swing.
+They can minimize the chances of errors changing the longevity of the finished product and how it would look or function.

 A low escaped defects ratio lets you establish a direct link between their efficiency and customer satisfaction.
-For example, if 9 out of 10 tasks are delivered on time that fulfils client expectations, your success rate is 90 percent.
+For example, if nine out of 10 tasks are delivered on time that fulfills client expectations, your success rate is 90 percent.

-Acceleration is the simplest metric that uses data relevance to monitor project health continuously.
-Measuring team velocity via velocity charts lets you know how different sized teams are faring in individual sprints.
+Acceleration is the simplest metric, using data relevance to monitor project health continuously.
+Measuring team velocity via velocity charts lets you know how different-sized teams are faring in individual sprints.

-The first step to accelerating your teams’ velocity is to create points that estimate the work in each iteration.
-Measuring team performances is akin to comparing snowflakes, i.e. no two are alike owing to the fact that points conceived based on their line of work.
+The first step to accelerating your team’s velocity is to create points that estimate the work in each iteration.
+Measuring team performances is akin to comparing snowflakes, such as no two are alike because points are conceived based on their line of work.
 New velocities can be estimated from the initial velocities.
 For example, a team of developers would measure the time taken to use a new skill while the operations team would factor in the time taken to learn the skill in the form of appropriate training programs.